-Departments should be working year-round in tandem with the ITD Business Relationship Manager assigned to their respective departments.
-In order to make sure that departmental technology needs are properly identified.
-It is important that departments seeking approval and/or funding for IT projects, submit the "ITLC Program Worksheet" to their OMB Budget Analyst for consideration.
+Departments should be working year-round in tandem with their ITD Business Relationship Manager assigned to their respective departments.
+This process is in place In order to make sure that departmental technology needs are properly identified.
+It is important that departments seeking approval and/or funding for IT projects, submit the "ITLC Program Worksheet" to their OMB Budget Analyst for consideration as part of the department's budget submission.
 Please note that software upgrades and/or updates are not considered as new IT initiatives.

-Once again, departments are required to submit their "ITLC Program Worksheet" to their OMB Budget Analyst for review, as part of their FY 2022-23 budget submission.
 Each new departmental IT initiative being considered for approval and/or funding should have its own "ITLC Project Worksheet.".
-The "ITLC Program Worksheet" can be found on the OMB Budget Process webpage FY 2022-23 Budget Development Process or follow the link below.
+The "ITLC Program Worksheet" can be found on the OMB Budget Process webpage FY 2023-24 Budget Development Process or follow the link below.

-ITLC FY2022-23 Business Case Form
+ITLC FY2023-24 Business Case Form